HugLifeTiZ/roh-arbiter/trunk/README.txt

   standpoint, 'cos the icon pack says "free to use", but not "free to modify".
 There is no visual difference between the two methods.
+ *Replaced "venue" with "sport" throughout the entire project.
+This is more correct terminology.
+"Sport" refers to DoS, DoF, and DoM, and "venue" refers to the primary settings of each.
 -v0.2.1-
  *First release with a proper name.
 I was incredibly indecisive with this.
 First, it was Cedran, named